es-clip/es-clip.github.io/draft.md

 As the ES is orthogonal to the concrete fitness evaluation, we are left with many free choices regarding what counts as fitting.
 Particularly, we consider two kinds of fitness, namely, fitting a concrete image and fitting a concept (the lower branch and the upper branch in [Figure: The architecture of our method](#fig-architecture) above respectively).
 Fitting a concrete image is straightforward, where we can simply use the pixel-wise L2 loss between the rendered canvas and the target image as the fitness.
 Fitting a concept requires more elaboration.
-We represent the concept as a text prompt and embed the text prompt using the text encoder in CLIP<dt-cite key="radford2021learning"></dt-cite>.
+We represent the concept as a text prompt and embed the text prompt using the text encoder in CLIP<dt-cite key="radford2021learning"></dt-cite> which we discuss in detail in Related Works.
 Then we embed the rendered canvas using the image encoder also available in CLIP.
 Since the CLIP models are trained so that both embedded images and texts are comparable under Cosine distance for similarity, we use such distance as the fitness.
 We note that since the ES algorithm provides black-box optimization, the renderer, like fitness computation, does not necessarily need to be differentiable.